Healthy Reasons to Cook and Eat in Kansa Utensils

 • Regular use of bronze metal increases anti-convulsive properties, which stimulate our brains.

-• Kansa utensils are great sources to boost mental health and intelligence.
-The Sanskrit phrase “Kansyam Buddhivardhakam” means that the Kansa metal sharpens our intellect.
+• The Sanskrit phrase “Kansyam Buddhivardhakam” means that the Kansa metal benefits our intellect.

 • In ancient times Kansa metal was called “Lakshmipradham,” which describes its value as equivalent to “Goddess Lakshmi.”

-• Copper is a key element that helps in melanin production; melanin is a protective pigment in the skin.
+• Copper is a key element that helps in melanin production.
 Therefore, Kansa, an alloy of copper and tin, helps restore your skin quality and regenerates healthy skin.

 • Regular use of Kansa utensils in cooking and kansa thali for serving is known to slow down the ageing process.